NOAKES: WILL ACADEMIC ‘MOBSTERS’ SILENCE HIM?

 HPCSA consultant UCT Prof Marjanne Senekal and North-West University expert witness against Noakes Dr Muhammad Ali Dhansay

-A member of that faculty is Prof Marjanne Senekal, also an ADSA member.
-Senekal became a consultant and advisor to the HPCSA in late 2015.
-That was after it became clear that its case was in terminal decline.
+One faculty member was Prof Marjanne Senekal, also an ADSA member.
+Senekal became a consultant and advisor to the HPCSA in late 2015 only after it became clear that its case was in terminal decline.

 In 2012, UCT cardiology colleagues of Noakes wrote an open letter to the press.
 They also suggested that Noakes’s LCHF views as they relate to heart disease are dangerous.